aidarahim/Predict_Protest_Violence/README.md

 * The 5 cities with the most protest events were: Portland, Chicago, Los Angeles, New York, and Philadelphia
 * The occurrence of violence at protests in these 5 cities (24%) is twice the national occurrence (12%)

+For NLP analysis of the text in the 'Notes' section of the data, sentiment ratings provided by VADER were evaluated.
+The analysis showed that most statements were neutral, which corresponds well to the unbiased note-taking carried out by a reputable organization.

 ## Modeling

 Two modeling approaches were considered:
 1. Using numerical and categorical features
 2. Using text data

+For both, the subset event type value of ‘Peaceful protest’ was considered the target variable.
+This column was dummified to provide binary values where all events other than ‘Peaceful protest’ was considered 'Violent'.
+The majority class in the original, unmodified dataset was ~90%.

 #### 1. Using numerical and categorical features
 Features considered were: protest host(s), total population, poverty rate, percent of population holding bachelor degrees, mayor status, population political affiliation, historical unarmed death records.
 The rationale for selecting these features is the assumption that perhaps underlying social structure influences presence or absence of protest violence.